wso2/docs-updates/en/docs/updates/faq.md

 This is not a WSO2 recommended approach.
 If you have several servers running in your environment, it is prudent to use a Configuration Management System.
 In this way, you update the product pack once and distribute the same using the Configuration Management System to other servers.

-### WSO2 recommended configuration management tools to deploy configurations to client nodes?
+### What are the recommended configuration management tools to deploy configurations to client nodes?

-The Recommended configuration tools to work with when using WSO2 updates are Ansible and Puppet.
+WSO2 recommended configuration tools to work with when using WSO2 updates are Ansible and Puppet.

 Ansible resources: